AntaresMugisho/PyBladeDocs/docs/3-getting-started.md

 Download Pyblade IntelliSense for [VS Code](#), [Sublime Text](#), [JetBrains IDEs](#).

 ---
-Once you have a good grasp of the basics, you’ll be able to fully leverage the power of PyBlade to create beautiful, dynamic templates that integrate seamlessly with your Django backend.
+Once you have a good grasp of the basics, you’ll be able to fully leverage the power of PyBlade to create beautiful, dynamic templates that integrate seamlessly with your Django or Flask backend.
 So, get ready to explore the power of PyBlade’s directives, and start building more efficient, secured and maintainable web applications today !